scoop206/chef-polipo_appliance/README.md

 berks install -o polipo --path test/integration/cookbooks/
 ```

 Run the polipo appliance bootstrap script and record the appliance ipaddress it spits out.
+The VM's network runs bridged so you may get asked by Vagrant which network you'd like to bridge to.

-Polipo needs to know what ip ranges to accept proxying requests from.
+Note: Polipo needs to know what ip ranges to accept proxying requests from.
 By default, this cookbook sets non-routable ip ranges as accepted.
 If you would like a different range you'll need to modify the default["polipo"]["allowed_clients"] before bootstrapping the appliance.

 ```bash